Touch Display 2

 -

-Step 3.
-Connect the GPIO power cable
+Step 4.
+Connect the GPIO power cable between the device and the display

 |